-Obviously, care needs to be taken with an alcohol based cleaner since these breath test instruments are used to measure breath alcohol concentrations.
-Alcohol is a volatile substance and alcohol based disinfectants used on or near the instrument can cause high blank test results if not allowed to dry and dissipate.
+Obviously, care needs to be taken with an alcohol based cleaner since these instruments are used to measure breath alcohol concentrations and it is important that the alcohol from the disinfecting product will not impact subsequent test results.

-If either the towelettes or a damp cloth soaked with the disinfecting solution are wet enough to produce liquid droplets while cleaning or disinfecting an instrument, avoid introducing those droplets into the hole on the breath inlet.
-Be certain that the instrument is completely dried and had time for any evaporated alcohol to have dissipated before further subject testing.
-A good rule of thumb for ensuring the dissipation of a volatile is to wait 15 minutes after any wetted surface from the disinfectant, on or near the instrument has dried before subject testing resumes.
+If either the towelettes or damp cloth used are wet enough to produce liquid droplets, be sure to keep from introducing those droplets into the hole on the top of the instrument's nipple.
+Be certain that the instrument is completely dried and had time for any evaporated alcohol to have dissipated.
+A good rule of thumb for ensuring the dissipation of a volatile is to wait 15 minutes after the wetted surface has dried before subject testing resume.

-The entire disinfecting process usually takes less than 15 minutes of active time.
+The entire disinfecting process usually takes between than 10 minutes and 30 minutes